Effective: April 1, 2009

 - Periodic charges for services from campus auxiliaries or service units – such as: facilities work orders, fuel charges, computer center charges, utilities charges, and central photo charges These charges are not necessarily incurred by all campus units, only those utilizing the services of a particular University auxiliary or service center for a particular time period.
 These charges are usually submitted and posted at month-end via interfaced sub-systems to CUBS.
 Supporting documentation is provided for the charges.

-- Inter-departmental orders – such as: charges for background checks, redistribution of copy center charges, or charges for the use of University facilities.
+- Inter-departmental orders – such as: charges for background checks, catering charges, Campus Rec charges, redistribution of copy center charges, or charges for the use of University facilities.
 These transactions may be submitted and posted by personnel in the Providing department with online CUBS journal entry access at any point in time (not just at month-end).
 While supporting documentation is not routinely provided to Purchasing departments, it should be available and should be provided upon request.